Corentin-Vidick/DungeonCrawler/README.md

 # Coco's Dungeon Crawler

 This is a dungeon crawler style text based game developped in Python.
 The aim of the game is for the player to navigate through the dungeon to find the exit.
 Along the way they might find enemy skeletons which they will have to fight or evade.
+A level system has been put in place.
+Each level has a corresponding amount of enemies (skeletons) on the map.
+This increases the difficulty and helps with replayability.

 ## Features